TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

 \subsection{K-Mamba Module}

-Following initial feature extraction by a Stem layer (described in Section~\ref{sec:Framework}), the K-Mamba Module processes the resulting features $z_0 \in \mathbb{R}^{B \times 48 \times \frac{D}{2} \times \frac{H}{2} \times \frac{W}{2}}$.
-These features are refined by the EGSC component to capture local spatial relationships, followed by the Mamba and 3D-GR-KAN components to model global dependencies and enhance feature representation, respectively.
+The K-Mamba Module, consisting of GSC, ToM, and 3D-GR-KAN components, refines features, followed by a decoder path for feature upsampling and fusion.
+Following initial feature extraction by a Stem layer, the K-Mamba Module processes the resulting features $z_0 \in \mathbb{R}^{B \times 48 \times \frac{D}{2} \times \frac{H}{2} \times \frac{W}{2}}$.
+These features are refined by the GSC component to capture local spatial relationships, followed by the ToM and 3D-GR-KAN components to model global dependencies and enhance feature representation, respectively.
 The K-Mamba Module is repeated across four stages with feature dimensions $[48, 96, 192, 384]$, as depicted in Figure~\ref{fig:network-architecture}.

-This section elaborates on the K-Mamba Module introduced in Section~\ref{sec:Framework}, which processes pre-extracted features through a U-Net-style architecture to produce multi-scale feature maps for segmentation.
-The K-Mamba Module, consisting of EGSC, Mamba, and 3D-GR-KAN components, refines features, followed by a decoder path for feature upsampling and fusion.